PrefectHQ/prefect/docs/core/tutorials/task-guide.md

 add_task # <Task: Add>
 ```

-Here we have created a simple Prefect Task named "Add" which receives two inputs (called x and y), and returns a single output.
+Here we have created a Prefect Task named "Add" which receives two inputs (called x and y), and returns a single output.
 Note that we had to _instantiate_ our custom Task class in order to reach a proper Prefect Task object.

 #### The `@task` decorator